mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 Dolphins have acute vision both in and out of the water, with eyes on the side of the head.
 They have a double split pupil, allowing for similar visual acuity in air and water, and the eye is adapted to mitigate varying light intensities.
 In air, the lens and cornea of the eye correct for refraction of light caused by transition from aquatic to aerial vision.
 Without this adaptation, Dolphins would be near-sighted in air.
 They see somewhat better in the dark than humans, having a well-developed tapetum lacidum , which reflects light through the retina a second time to allow low light vision.
 Due to this adaptation, a Dolphin’s eyes glow in the dark.

 Their skin is sensitive to vibrations and concentrated nerve endings around the eyes, blowhole, genitals and rostrum lead these areas to be more sensitive to vibrations than elsewhere on their body.
-Dolphins have a limited capacity to taste, only being able to detect flavours of sweet, bitter, sour and salty.
+Dolphins have a limited capacity to taste, only being able to detect flavors of sweet, bitter, sour and salty.
 Additionally, they have no sense of smell.

 Dolphins are completely aquatic and unable to survive out of water without artificial assistance.
-Their powerful tails are able to propel them at six kilometres per hour, with burst of speed up to 30 kilometres per hour when needed.
-They normally swim at a depth above 30 metres but can dive up to 300 metres when needed.
+Their powerful tails are able to propel them at six kilometers per hour, with burst of speed up to 30 kilometers per hour when needed.
+They normally swim at a depth above 30 meters but can dive up to 300 meters when needed.
 Dolphins are also completely immune to caisson disease (the bends), a constant hazard to human divers.

 To protect them from the cold, Dolphins have a thick layer of fat tissue called blubber.
 Blubber differs from other forms of fat in its extra thickness, which provides an efficient thermal insulator, making it essential for thermoregulation.
 Blubber is also richer in blood vessels than other fatty tissues.
 Not only does it protect from cold, it adds to buoyancy.
 In times of food shortage, blubber can be metabolised for energy.